 Suburban life in Portland has many options.
 Choosing the right house for you and your family can be a very daunting process.
-One thing to note, however, is that the type, style and square footage of your abode are all secondary to location.
+One thing to note, however, is that the type, style and square footage of your home are all secondary to location.
 Location is the one property feature that homeowners can never alter.
 You can redecorate, upgrade, and add on to a home, but its location will always remain fixed.
-As you decide whether or not you and your loved ones want to be city dwellers or suburbanites, you should consider these five benefits that can be gained from a commitment to suburban living.
+Another thing to note about Portland is that we have a substantial amount of employment located in the suburbs.
+Being able to work close to home can avoid many of the ever-increasing commutes into Portland.
+As you decide whether or not you and your loved ones want to choose a suburban life over city living, you should consider these five benefits that can be gained from a commitment to suburban living.

 - Get More Square Footage for Your Money

 When compared to the average Portland city home, a house in the suburbs will usually provide far more square footage for the money.
 Portland’s suburbs offer a large variety of neighborhoods built during the last sixty years or so.
 Each decade reflects changes in architecture and design.
 However, the one common element was to design neighborhoods around nature and not on a grid pattern like the City of Portland.
 This allowed homes to be surrounded by active wildlife and plenty of trees.